dottedmag/dottedmag.net/cv.md

 I'd like to work on a project that either already uses or switches to existing tools, such as Docker and Kubernetes.
-Implementing infrastructure bits and pieces from scratch is a lot of fun and one can spend enormous amount of time on it, but it does not bring any customer-facing value.
+Implementing infrastructure bits and pieces from scratch is a lot of fun and one can spend enormous amount of time on it, while it does not bring any customer-facing value.

 # What I can not (will not) do